mbakeranalecta/sam/README.md

 Revision 227cb3dd7bb322f5579858806071c1ff8456c0b6 introduced a change in the way the XML representation of a record is generate.
 A record used to output as "row".
 It is now output as "record".

+### NOTE

+Revision 3fdd6528d88b1a7f0a72c10ce5b5e768433eaf19 introduced the following non-backward compatible changes:

+* Inline code is now serialized as a <code> element rather than as a <phrase> element with an <annotation type="code"> nested element.

+*